 Over three million people in the United States have celiac disease and must avoid foods containing gluten.
-The next time you are hosting a party or having friends over, consider going gluten free, chances are one of your guests will be VERY thankful.
+The next time you are hosting a party or having friends over, consider going gluten-free, chances are one of your guests will be VERY thankful.

-For those who do not know, gluten is a protein that helps food keep its shape and is found in wheat, rye, and barley.
+Gluten is a protein that helps food keep its shape and is found in wheat, rye, and barley.
 This means no mouth-watering loaf of Italian bread and no beer (for the most part).

 Read the Labels:

 Pay attention to the complicated ingredients listed on packages.
 Read carefully over the ingredient list for any food item that is processed.
 Nowadays, most companies will advertise if their product is gluten-free.
 If it is not labeled gluten-free, read those ingredients.
 The list of ingredients to avoid is huge, but anything that says wheat, rye, malt, or made with soy sauce should be taken off the menu.
 Still not sure?
 Skip it!
 Your gluten-free dinner party will thank you!
 Remember, keep it simple.